JaneliaSciComp/hortacloud-website/content/docs/user_manual/reference.md

 ### Raw tiff stacks

 The raw microscope data is stored in tiff stacks.
-They can be displayed in the workstation in Horta on demand, but they are typically used only in rare instances when stitching in the rendered images is not perfect.
+They can be displayed in Horta 2d on demand, but they are typically used only in rare instances when stitching in the rendered images is not perfect.
+Typically this data is only availabe in the desktop version of the software at the site the sample was imaged.

 Details of the files and their organization will be added later.

 ### Rendered 2d images

 The raw microscope data is transformed and stitched together into a contiguous rendered whole.
 It's also stored in tiff stacks, rendered at multiple resolutions and arranged in an octree.
+For HortaCloud, this data likely only has the a single low-resolution image for each channel.

-Details of the files and their organization appear on [this page](page-on-internal-wiki).
+Details of the files and their organization will be added later.

 ### Horta 3D images (ktx files)

 Horta's 3D images are optimized for fast loading into the Horta viewer.
 The ktx file format is designed to load directly into graphics cards.
 In order to keep the files both small enough to load rapidly and small enough to economically store, the rendered data is transformed and down-sampled before ktx tile creation.
 These files are also arranged in an octree, although currently Horta only uses the highest resolution images.

+The file format is managed by the Khronos Group and is described [here](https://www.khronos.org/api/index_2017/ktx).

-Details of the files and their organization will be added later.
+Horta-specific details will be added later.

 ## A* algorithm for automatically traced paths

 The algorithm for computing the path is:

 - Extract a rectangular solid block of voxels containing the two endpoints, plus a small buffer region in all three dimensions.
 (Thus, if the neuron meanders outside of this block, the technique will not work well.
-Try to choose anchors with relatively straight connections between them)
+Try to choose anchors with relatively straight connections between them.)
 - Measure the variation in voxel intensity within that block: record mean and standard deviation.
     + Currently, only the first channel is examined!
 - Assume that the background (non-neuron) intensities follow a normal distribution, with the measured parameters (mean and standard deviation).
 - Define the path weight for a particular voxel, as the probability that an intensity greater than or equal to the voxel intensity, could have arisen randomly from the background distribution.
 Thus dim voxels get a large path weight, and bright voxels get a small path weight.
 This value can get extremely small for very bright pixels (think 10 raised to the minus seventy power).
 You can think of this weight as (1.0 minus the probability this voxel is a neuron), assuming all voxels are either background or neurons.
     + weight = erf( (intensity - mean) / (standard_deviation) ), where erf() is the [error function](http://en.wikipedia.org/wiki/Error_function).
-- Because it uses the mean and standard deviation of intensities, this method of path weighting is robust in the face large uniform intensity bias offsets, like we sometimes see in the mouse brain imagery.
+- Because it uses the mean and standard deviation of intensities, this method of path weighting is robust in the face of large uniform intensity bias offsets, like we sometimes see in the mouse brain imagery.
 - Use the [A* (A-star) algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) to compute the lowest cost path connecting the two endpoints.
 This path is guaranteed to be optimal.
 - The algorithm will be terminated if it takes more than 10 seconds to finish.